Virgin Pulse: self-service + good employee experience supports growth

-One support article can be leveraged by thousands of members monthly and be used by the Answer Bots on both email and chat services to help even more members.
+One support article can be leveraged by thousands of members monthly and be used by the Zendesk bots on both email and chat services to help even more members.
 “This is going to sound astonishing, but while our business has really bloomed over the last three years, our actual human agent contact rate is significantly less than it was three years ago because the Zendesk portfolio of tools empowers us to work more efficiently,” explains Pace.

 In a given month, Virgin Pulse agents handle about 80,000 human contacts.
 Before the support site upgrade, the company was tracking about 90,000 FAQ views monthly.
 Currently, members are viewing around 275,000 FAQ articles each month.
 Pace says the human-to-FAQ-view ratio is an important metric for Virgin Pulse.
 And the results are impressive with a 2.5X improvement from two years ago.